 For those seeking a peaceful teahouse trek that offers Annapurna views away from crowds, Mardi Himal is a perfect medium-difficulty Himalayan adventure.
 The cultural interactions combined with shorter itineraries also make it ideal for those with a limited time frame.

-So, if you’re eager to get a taste of Nepal’s Himalayan magic without huge crowds, consider adding this newer trekking destination to your bucket list. the Mardi Himal trek has an incredible atmospheric charm that makes every step well worth the effort.
+So, if you are eager to get a taste of Nepal’s Himalayan magic without huge crowds, consider adding this newer trekking destination to your bucket list. the Mardi Himal trek has an incredible atmospheric charm that makes every step well worth the effort.
 The friendly locals combined with jaw-dropping mountain scenery make this an unforgettable adventure that won’t break the budget.

 So, escape the tourist crowds, catch awesome mountain sunrises and sunsets devoid of crowds, and experience authentic connections with the locals.
 The Mardi Himal trek might just end up being the highlight of your visit to Nepal.